-The Hardy Monument is a 72ft high monument erected in 1844 by public subscription in memory of Vice Admiral Sir Thomas Hardy, a commander at the Battle of Trafalgar (not to be confused with the author Thomas Hardy, who also has local connections).
+The Hardy Monument is a 72ft monument on the summit of Black Down in Dorset, erected in 1844 by public subscription in memory of Vice Admiral Sir Thomas Hardy, a commander at the Battle of Trafalgar.
 Admiral Hardy lived in Portesham and his family owned the Portesham estate which stretched from the middle of Portesham to Black Down.
 The site for the monument was chosen because the Hardy family wanted a monument which could be used as a landmark for shipping.
-The monument has been shown on navigational charts since 1846 and is visible from a distance of 100 kilometres.The monument is situated on Black Down, a hill overlooking the English Channel near Portesham in Dorset, England.
-It was restored in 1900 by his descendants and bought in 1938 by the National Trust for the sum of £15.00.The monument was designed to look like a spyglass, as Admiral Hardy would have used on board ship and not as many people think - a factory chimney.
+The monument has been shown on navigational charts since 1846 and is visible from a distance of.The monument is situated on Black Down, a hill overlooking the English Channel near Portesham in Dorset, England, on the road between Abbotsbury and Martinstown.
+It was restored in 1900 by his descendants and bought in 1938 by the National Trust for the sum of £15.The monument was designed to look like a spyglass, as Admiral Hardy would have used on board ship.
 Its eight corners are aligned with the compass points.
 Viewed from the ground the corner to the right of the lightning conductor points due south.
-The bench mark on the northwest face denotes the height of Black Down at 780 feet (242 metres).From the top of the monument at a height of 850 feet above sea level it is possible to see on a clear day: Start Point, Devon, St. Catherine's Point on the Isle of Wight both of which are 90 kilometres distant and to the North can be seen Pen Hill in the Mendip Hills which is 65 kilometres away.Plan to see Hardy's Monument and other attractions that appeal to you using our Dorchester tour planner.
+The bench mark on the northwest face denotes the altitude of Black Down at.Put Hardy's Monument at the forefront of your travel plans using our Dorchester attractions planner.

 Unable to display map at this time.
 Please try again later.